PyChina/weekly/content/Issue/issue-94.md

 - [Python Yields are Fun!](http://pydanny.com/python-yields-are-fun.html)! (pydanny.com)

-In this post the author gives you a nice explanation with examples of how to solve common problems using Python’s `yield` statement.
+In this post the author gives you a nice explanation with examples of how to solve common problems using Python's `yield` statement.